rippedpiracy/site/docs/Utilities/gens.md

-title: Generators
+title: Account Dispensers
-description: Account Dispensers and more.
+description: Account Generators and more.

 [**h-gen.to**](https://h-gen.to) - Account Dispenser with varying categories of accounts.
 Mostly reliable.